Dekr0/hd2_audio_db/README.md

 - First, get the executable of this CLI in here (https://github.com/Dekr0/hd2_audio_db/releases/download/v.0.0.1-alpha/release.zip).
 - Make sure that `hd_audio_db.db` is in the same folder the executable is in.
-Otherwise, the executale won't know where to find data about all the audio assets
+Otherwise, the executable won't know where to find data about all the audio assets

 ### Usage